If you’re thinking about getting support

 LMWS also provides employment advice if anxiety is affecting your work or you are returning to employment.

-Sometimes anxiety is closely linked to life pressures – such as money worries, work stress, housing issues or feeling lonely.
 If that’s the case, practical help can make a big difference.

 Linking Leeds